gharib85/LibForQ/readme.txt

 To run the executable file a.out generated just use:
 $ ./a.out

-Another, perhaps more convenient, manner of using the code is by creating a static library.
+Another, perhaps more convenient, manner of using the code is by creating a static LIBRARY.
 For that purpose you may follow the simple steps below:
 1) Download the code
 2) Go to the associated folder